Radilovk/bodybest/README.md

 For a simple setup deploy `sendEmailWorker.js`, which exposes `/api/sendEmail` and sends messages via a PHP backend.
 Point `MAILER_ENDPOINT_URL` to the URL of this worker so the main service can dispatch emails without relying on Node.js.
+Requests to this endpoint also require the admin token and are rate limited.

 The included `mailer.js` relies on `nodemailer` and therefore requires a Node.js environment.
 Run it as a separate service or replace it with a script that calls